-We also obtain a `dual' version (Theorem \ref{Thm:Dual}) of our main biased stability theorem, and we use it to obtain a stability result for the biased version of the Erd\H{o}s matching conjecture.
+We also obtain a dual version (Theorem \ref{Thm:Dual}) of our biased stability theorem, and we use this to obtain a stability result for the biased version of the Erd\H{o}s matching conjecture.

-With the biased-measure results in hand, we turn to prove our stability results in the classical setting of $k$-element sets, the most important of these being Theorem \ref{thm:stability-uniform-t} and a stability result for the Erd\H{o}s matching conjecture (Theorem \ref{Thm:k-uniform-matching}).
-These results are of course based on a reduction to the biased-measure results, but the reduction is not straightforward, and requires several technical results on cross-intersecting families, which we prove in Section~\ref{sec:uniform}.